QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

 ## Introduction:
 In this project, we used several word embedding methods on the financial news dataset to create additional features to the prehistorical stock price data set and trained a model to predict the close price at a specific time.
 We formulate the problem as a regression problem.
 We first construct time series data and use the previous 30 day's data to predict the next day's closing price.
 The main tools we used are based on a language model called "BERT", i.e Bidirectional Encoder Representations from Transformers.
 In this project, we will train the model using **LSTM** with each of the tools listed below and compare their results.
 In the end, we will try to ensemble the tools to train a final model, and hopefully to get a better result.

+## BERT
+BERT is a Transformer-based machine learning technique for NLP.
+There are two phases BERT that uses to solve problem:
+* Pretraining
+* Fine-Tunning for a specific task
+Take an example of finBERT: finBERT is a further trained BERT by fine-tunning it in the financial domain.
+Therefore, finBERT can be very helpful on our financial news dataset.

 ## Tools:
 * [BERT](https://arxiv.org/pdf/1810.04805.pdf)
     * [finBERT](https://github.com/ProsusAI/finBERT)